Skip to main content

 Emergency Management training in action

-• Resolve to be Prepared: Learn your hazards, make a plan, build an emergency kit
+• Resolve to be Prepared: Learn your hazards, make a plan, and build an emergency kit

 • Re-Prepare for Disasters: Mental resilience and community engagement resources